© All Rights Reserved vegasmike6

 Early inhabitants of the islands were Amerindians, including the Arawak people, who were, over the centuries, gradually replaced by the Caribs.
 The first documented European to sight the islands was Spanish conquistador Juan Ponce de León, who did so in 1512.
 During the 16th, 17th and 18th centuries, the islands passed from Spanish, to French, to British control, but none of the three powers ever established any settlements.
 In 1799, both the Turks and the Caicos island groups were annexed by Britain as part of the Bahamas.
 In 1848, the Turks and Caicos were declared a separate colony under a council president.
 The last incumbent was maintained in 1873 when the islands were made part of Jamaica colony; in 1894 the chief colonial official was restyled commissioner.
 In 1917, Canadian Prime Minister Robert Borden suggested that the Turks and Caicos join Canada, but this suggestion was rejected by British Prime Minister David Lloyd George.
 The islands remained a dependency of Jamaica until 1959.
 When Jamaica was granted independence from Britain in August 1962, the Turks & Caicos Islands became a crown colony.
 From 1965, the governor of the Bahamas was also governor of the Turks and Caicos Islands and oversaw affairs for the islands.
 When the Bahamas gained independence in 1973, the Turks and Caicos received their own governor.

 The islands have had their own government headed by a chief minister, the first of whom was James Alexander George Smith McCartney, since August 1976.
 In 1979, a move towards independence was agreed upon in principle for 1982, but a change in government caused a policy reversal.
-The islands' political troubles in recent years have resulted in a rewritten constitution promulgated in 2006 and a reintroduction of direct UK Government rule in 2009.
+The islands' political troubles in recent years have resulted in a rewritten constitution promulgated in 2006 and a reintroduction of direct UK Government rule in 2009, which ended in 2012 with local elections.

 The two island groups are in the North Atlantic Ocean, southeast of the Bahamas, north of Hispaniola, and about 1,000 kilometres from Miami in the United States, at 21°45′N 71°35′W / 21.75°N 71.583°W / 21.75; -71.583.
 The territory is geographically contiguous to the Bahamas, both comprising the Lucayan Archipelago, but is politically a separate entity.
 The Caicos Islands are separated by the Caicos Passage from the closest Bahamian islands, Mayaguana and Great Inagua.
 The two distinct island groups are separated by the Turks Passage.
 The eight main islands and more than 299 smaller islands have a total land area of 616.3 square kilometres, primarily of low, flat limestone with extensive marshes and mangrove swamps and 332 square kilometres of beach front.
 The islands have limited natural fresh water resources; private cisterns collect rainwater for drinking.
 The primary natural resources are spiny lobster, conch and other shellfish.